Get Started Now!

 Learn to Make a Real Web Application

-In the Ruby on Rails TutorialWith the foundations laid by the previous Learn Enough tutorials, you're now ready to learn how to develop dynamic web applications.
-You’ll start by learning the elegant Ruby programming language, using it both for general-purpose programming and to make a simple web application.
-Then you’ll learn how to make professional-grade web applications with Ruby on Rails using the Rails Tutorial, the leading introduction to web development with Rails.
+In the Ruby on Rails TutorialWith the foundations laid by the previous Learn Enough tutorials, you’re now ready to learn how to develop larger software systems, including dynamic web applications.
+You’ll start by learning either Python or Ruby (or both), using them for general-purpose programming and to make a simple web application.
+With Python, you’ll also learn key Python tools for the fast-growing field of data science.
+Learning Ruby, meanwhile, leads naturally into the Ruby on Rails Tutorial, the leading introduction to web development with Rails.
 In a final optional tutorial, you’ll learn how to use Action Cable to make real-time web apps that respond instantly to user input.
 By the time you finish these courses, you'll be ready to start work as a freelancer, get a job as a developer, or start a web-based company of your own.

 The Ruby on Rails Tutorial teaches you how to develop custom web applications with the popular Ruby on Rails web framework.
 Since its launch in 2010, the Ruby on Rails Tutorial has been the leading introduction to web development with Rails.